 No sire, it’s not a revolt; it’s a revolution.

-This was said by the Duke of Rochefoucauld, a French social reformer, the morning after the storming of the Bastille when Louis XVI asked him, “Is it a revolt?”
+This was said by the François Alexandre Frédéric de La Rochefoucauld, Duke of La Rochefoucauld, a French social reformer, the morning after the storming of the Bastille when Louis XVI asked him, “Is it a revolt?”

 Le silence des peuples est la leçon des rois.

 The people’s silence is the king’s lesson.

 Although this was first said at the funeral sermon for King Louis XV in 1774, this phrase was repeated after the storming of the Bastille on 15 July 1789 by the great orator Honoré Gabriel Riqueti, Count of Mirabeau, who was also an early leader in the revolution.
 He said this phrase when addressing the Constituent Assembly.